kellyshreeve/AB-testing-rides-analysis/README.md

 # Project Overview

-Zuber is a new ride share company launching in Chicago and would like to better understand customer behvior in the area.
-This analysis depicts the local market using data visualizations and tests whether there is a statistically significant difference in customer trip length during bad weather.
+This repository hosts a data science project for Zuber, a new ride share company launching in Chicago.
+It is an in-depth analysis of customer behvior in the area and includes descriptive statistics, data visualizations, and hypothesis tests on data from competitors in the area.

 # Installation and Setup